2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ###### Lightning Network LND - Docker

 There are a few ways to access your LND logs when using Docker.
-First log in as root:
+First, log in as root:

 ```bash
 sudo su -